 Check the gas pressure.
 If it’s low, set your inlet pressure at least 11”W.C. in case of improper air, adjust your main burner’s air shutter to at least ¼ way opened.
 Keep in mind that the flame should be quiet and blue.

-To ensure the longevity and efficiency of your Atwood 6 Gallon Water Heater, regular maintenance is crucial.
+Regular maintenance is crucial to ensure the longevity and efficiency of your Atwood 6 Gallon Water Heater.
 This includes checking the anode rod annually to protect the tank from corrosion, routinely testing the pressure and temperature relief valves to prevent excessive pressure build-up, and ensuring the exterior doors are sealed properly to keep the unit free from external elements.

-If your water heater fails to produce hot water after 30 minutes, inspecting these components alongside the troubleshooting steps provided is advisable.
+If your water heater fails to produce hot water after 30 minutes, it is advisable to inspect these components alongside the troubleshooting steps provided.